Information for prospective tutors

 - Capability and enthusiasm to communicate and work with children and young people.

-You will be asked to fill out an application form, invited for an interview and as part of the selection process an enhanced disclosure check will be carried out.
+You will be asked to fill out an application form, invited for an interview and as part of the selection process we require a check to be carried out through the Protection of Vulnerable Groups (PVG) Scheme for working with children.
+This involves a criminal record check which includes spent and pending convictions.
+This is the fullest form of criminal check available to us.

-After the induction training you will be paired with a pupil.
+Following the PVG check, completion of Induction training and receipt of two suitable references, you will be paired with a pupil.